Simon Thomas (soccer): Club career

-Youth and amateur

-Thomas attended Oak Bay High School and played club soccer for the Victoria United U-18 Metro team before joining the Vancouver Whitecaps residency program.

-Professional
+Vancouver Whitecaps

 Thomas played with the Vancouver Whitecaps Residency squad in the team's first USL Premier Development League season in 2008, before being called up to the senior Vancouver Whitecaps side.
 He spent the 2009 season back in the PDL playing for the Vancouver Whitecaps Residency squad, before being recalled to the senior Whitecaps squad for the 2010 season.

 Thomas made his professional debut on September 11, 2010 against Crystal Palace Baltimore, coming on as a late substitute for Jay Nolly.

+Huddersfield

 On August 5, 2011, after a successful trial period, he signed a one-year contract with English side Huddersfield Town.
 He left the club in June 2012, after not being offered a new contract by the manager, Simon Grayson.
 He did not make a single first team appearance for the club.

+Calgary Foothills

 Thomas spent three months playing a series of exhibition games for Calgary Foothills in 2014.

+Newport Country

 In August 2014 Thomas joined Football League Two club Newport County on a short contract to cover injuries.
 He left the club September 1, 2014 having not made a first team appearance, though he was regularly on the substitutes bench for League Two matches.

+Strømmen

 Thomas signed a contract with OBOS-ligaen club Strømmen prior to the 2015 season.
 As the first choice goalkeeper, he started 28 of the club's 30 matches in 2015, and broke club records for fewest goals against, and most shutouts in a season.

+Bodø/Glimt

 In November 2015 Thomas joined Tippeligaen club Bodø/Glimt on a three-year deal.

+Kongsvinger

 In early 2018, Thomas joined Kongsvinger in the OBOS-ligaen.

 After only a few months with Kongsvinger, Thomas switched to fellow 2nd tier side Strømmen, where he played in 2015.

+KFUM Oslo

 On February 18, 2019, he signed with newly promoted Norwegian First Division club KFUM-Kameratene Oslo.

+Sarpsborg 08

 In September 2020, Thomas would sign with Eliteserien club Sarpsborg 08.

+Tromsø

+Before the 2021 season Thomas signed with another Eliteserien club, Tromsø.
+In early 2024 he signed a contract extension, keeping him at the club until the end of the 2025 season.